eko/monday/README.md

       - go build -o ./build/graphql-app cmd/ # Here, just build the Go application
     env:
       CGO_ENABLED: on
+  run:
-  executable: ./build/graphql-app # Then, run it using the executable
+    command: ./build/graphql-app # Then, run it using this built binary
     env: # Optional, in case you want to specify some environment variables for this app
       HTTP_PORT: 8005
     env_file: "github.com/eko/graphql/.env" # Or via a .env file also
 ```

 Then, imagine this GraphQL instance needs to call a user-api but we want to forward it from a Kubernetes environment, we will define it as follows.